carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 > [*notes for the instructor here*](../guide)
 {: .challenge}

-The scheduler used in this lesson is SLURM.
-Although SLURM is not used everywhere, running jobs is quite similar regardless of what software is being used.
+The scheduler used in this lesson is {{ site.sched_name }}.
+Although {{ site.sched_name }} is not used everywhere,
+running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.

 ## Running a batch job